Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 It is important to secure your API Gateway endpoints.
 One of the ways is to use AWS IAM roles (AWS_IAM).
 If there is no authorization to your API Gateway endpoints, your API endpoints could be misused / attacked easily via a script or using curl etc.

+Note that using AWS Amplify to sign a request doesn't require you to specify your scret access key on front end which is definitely safer than using a library that requires one.

 ## Possible Issues
 Without securing my endpoints, these were the issues that I encountered when I started learning building APIs.